Disability pension: Portugal

 An individual is entitled to a disability pension [Pensão de invalidez] when the incompetency to work is certified by Sistema de Verificação de Incapacidades (SVI) [Incapacity Verification System], and the beneficiary has met the minimum qualifying period requirement.

 Disability is classified into two categories.
 It may be relative or absolute.
-In the case of a relative disability, the beneficiary's earning capacity for his or her own occupation is reduced, and he or she is not expected to recover within the next three years, and the beneficiary has registered earnings for at least five calendar years, consecutive or not.
+In the case of a relative disability, the beneficiary's earning capacity for their own occupation is reduced, and they are not expected to recover within the next three years, and the beneficiary has registered earnings for at least five calendar years, consecutive or not.
 In the case of an absolute disability, the beneficiary is permanently and definitively incapable of working in any occupation and has registered earnings for at least 3 calendar years, consecutive or not.

 The amount to be paid as a disability pension varies depending on the beneficiary's registered earnings and security contributions.
 There are minimum rates, for specific time ranges of contributions of the beneficiary.
 In addition to monthly disability pensions, the beneficiaries receive an extra payment in July and December as a holiday and Christmas bonus.